simranbains9810/simranbains.github.io/index.md

 ## About me 👩🏽‍💻

 I'm a Data Scientist at the Bank of England.
 I work on NLP-based machine learning projects, quantitative finance methods and fintech solutions.
-During my time at the Bank, I've held a range of roles covering data science, economics and risk topics.
+During my time at the Bank, I've held a range of roles covering data science, economics and risk-related topics.

 My role has also taken me abroad to Frankfurt, where I completed a secondment at Deutsche Bundesbank.
 It was a privilege working with the Banking and Finance Directorate General to shape a strategy for advancing AI capabilities and automating insights for the European Central Bank.